Oia Santorini, Greece

-Now, if you speak with any sort of accent, I’ll personally escort you to at least the Not No bucket.
+If you speak with any sort of accent, I’ll personally escort you to at least the Not No bucket.
 Pretty much any accent does the trick…Boston, Southern, Yooper, British, Australian, Brazilian, Canadian, Kiwi; there is no known end.
 I know it’s superficial.
 But so is only dating men above a certain height, or having a preference between T&A.

 What this accent attraction doesn’t do is explain why I feel the need to speak like I’m from England/Ireland/Australia/New Zealand/Scotland or more realistically, a mangled mash-up of all of the above.
-Half of the time I don’t even realize I am doing it.
-My sister is inflicted with the same vocal problem, and it’s not uncommon for us to leave long voicemails to each other, speaking in some unrecognizable tongue.
+Half the time I don’t even realize I am doing it.
+My sister is inflicted with the same problem and it’s not uncommon for us to leave long voicemails to each other, speaking in some unrecognizable tongue.

 HOW WAS I SUPPOSED TO KNOW WE WOULD BE WITH THEM ALL NIGHT?

-Left with little choice, I morphed into a Brit with a past.
-My parents split when I was younger and my twin sister moved to the States with my mom, which is why I sometimes “slipped” into the American accent but I had recently moved to Chicago to reunite with my sister.
-Yes, I stole that right from Parent Trap.
-When I learned one of our new friends was an aspiring model, I created a friend in New York who worked at an agency.
+When I learned one of our new friends was an aspiring model, I invented a friend in New York who worked at an agency.
 What’s that?
 Of course I will take a photo of you and send it to him! (technically I do have a friend who lives in New York who works.
 He was very confused by my message containing a glamour shot of a girl with the caption, “found your next model!”)
-A couple of times I had to politely remind Alex he was not British, just me, so his accent was unnecessary.
+A couple of times I had to remind Alex he was not British, just me, so his accent was unnecessary, though much appreciated.
 My Oscar moment of the night was when one of the ladies gushed, “I totally apologize in advance if I start talking like you, I just love your accent.
 I hope I don’t offend you.”
 Offend?
 I will wear that as a badge of honor, my friend.
 You have no idea just how inoffensive that is.

 And then I was punished for being a horrible fraud of a human.